10 Business and Economics Books Every Student Should Read

 Through Margaret’s eyes, we are introduced to a world to which she is a stranger, of factories and trade unions, and extremes of poverty and wealth.
 The plot is engaging, the social critique thought-provoking, and the reader can learn along with Margaret as you meet and develop an understanding of the multi-dimensional characters of both factory workers and owners.

 - Check out Duke University’s business school’s YouTube channel for interesting business and economics content.

 - Richard Kiyosaki’s website offers videos and blog posts aiming to teach financial principles.

 - Thinking of applying to university to study business or economics?
 Check out our Ultimate Guide to UCAS and Personal Statements.

 - Looking for more business-related articles?
-Here is our business blog page, specially curated for you.
+Here are our top business articles for students, specially curated for you.

 Want more Business and Economics recommendations and support?